embold/emb-integration-samples/local_scan/local_scan.md

 # Embold Local Scan
 Embold Local Scan allows the developer to locally scan the code and get immediate feedback, before committing to the remote.
-It does not require any network connectivity during or after the scan (except for the initial authentication with the embold server).
 The results are published locally to a csv.

 This article explains how to do it with a few commands and scripts, with an example Java scan.